kaimi-io/yandex-music-download/README.md

 ## FAQ
 ### What is the cause for "[ERROR] Yandex.Music is not available"?
 Currently Yandex Music is available only for Russia and CIS countries.
 For other countries you should either acquire paid subscription or use it through proxy (```--proxy``` parameter) from one of those countries.
+Thus it is possible to download from any country if you have an active Yandex.Music service subscription (https://music.yandex.ru/pay).

 ## Contribute
 If you want to help make Yandex Music Downloader better the easiest thing you can do is to report issues and feature requests.
 Or you can help in development.

 ## License
-Yandex Music Downloader Copyright © 2013-2020 by Kaimi (Sergey Belov) - https://kaimi.io.
+Yandex Music Downloader Copyright © 2013-2021 by Kaimi (Sergey Belov) - https://kaimi.io.

 Yandex Music Downloader is free software: you can redistribute it and/or modify it under the terms of the Massachusetts Institute of Technology (MIT) License.